 It is not AMBITIOUS if rich countries refuse to make the deep cuts that science and historical responsibility demands.

 It is not LEGALLY BINDING if the final agreement consists of hopes, dreams and wishes rather than commitments under international law.

 Time is almost up.
 Will this day be remembered as the day the rich world took a giant step towards averting climate chaos, or will it go down in history as the day the death warrants of millions were signed…”

-At the outdoor photo exhibition I saw a very famous floating market.
+At the outdoor photo exhibition I see a very famous floating market.

 Yes, Bangkok where I live is one out of a hundred places to remember before they disappear !!! – the photo title read “the Sinking City of Angles”.
-The photo was not actually of Bangkok, rather either “Samut Sakhon” or “Samut Songkram” – provinces close to Bangkok.
+The photo itself is not actually of Bangkok, rather either “Samut Sakhon” or “Samut Songkram” – provinces close to Bangkok.

 “…Located in one of Asia’s “mega deltas” and only two meters above sea level, Bangkok is massively exposed to flooding, especially during the monsoon season.
 This is compounded by the fact that the city is sinking due to the soft soils, heavy urbanization and excessive pumping out of groundwater.
 Some estimates suggest that the whole city is subsiding by as much as 5 cm a year…”

 “All these conditions make the Thai capital particularly vulnerable to climate change and rising sea levels.
 Any increase in extreme storm surges would erode the coastal area and cause severe flooding.
 Salt water intrusion could also seriously affect supplied of drinking water…”

 “Unless urgent steps are taken, large part of Bangkok could be under water before the end of century”